 Avoiding Scams on Craigslist, OfferUp and Letgo

 The popularity of direct selling websites and apps such as Craigslist, Letgo and OfferUp shows no signs of slowing down.
 And with good reason.
 They are a great way to make money by selling your unwanted items, or to find a bargain on something you need.
-But as with anything that involves money changing hands, opportunists have found ways to use these tools to their advantage.
+But as with anything that involves money changing hands, avoiding scams is key to having a good experience using these direct selling platforms.
 Take a look at some of the warning signs for these scams, and learn how you can protect yourself.

 As a seller, accepting cash as payment protects you from the possibility of receiving forged or stolen personal checks or fraudulent money orders or cashier’s checks.
 Whichever side of the transaction you’re on, if the other party insists on a payment method other than cash, don’t go through with the transaction.

 These apps were made to facilitate face-to-face transactions.
 If the other party is reluctant to meet, wants to work through a third-party intermediary, or insists on conducting everything via money transfers and snail mail, don’t waste your time.
 Both buyer and seller should be willing to meet in person.
 Of course, you’ll want to exercise caution any time you’re meeting a stranger.
 Take a friend with you and arrange to meet in a well-trafficked, public area.
 Many local police stations even encourage area residents to conduct these transactions in their station parking lots to add an extra layer of safety.

 If you follow these tips for avoiding scams, you increase your chances of having a positive experience, whether you are buying or selling items.